aurora-arg/pyebfgen/UserGuide.md

 then close the window.
 You will be returned to the main window, and will now see that the upper portion of the screen has been populated.

-##Adding Applicants
+## Adding Applicants

-To add applicant ("VA" record) information to the datafile, use the "File -> Individual License Application" menu option from the main window.
+To add applicant ("VA" record) information to the batch file, use the "File -> Individual License Application" menu option from the main window.
 This will open a new window with the same general fields as the FCC form 605.
 When you complete an application, the "Save Application"